8888clockradio/iridescentCoconutSynth/README.md

 There is a javascript front-end available at: http://georgerosar.com/wavetable/

+The project was originally intended to connect via WI-FI and have a web-server to control it.

 Here's some python help if you want to use python to link midi devices